 In our guide, we’ll first review why Beagles can be so difficult to train.
 And from interviews with owners, we can also give advice on how to properly train your Beagle.
 Use this guide to train your Beagle into a more obedient dog!

 RECOMMENDED: 30 Bizarre Beagle Mixes

 The Beagles’ Motivation for Training

 The notion that Beagles are relatively difficult with obedience training isn’t some idea we made up.
-In fact, there is “evidence” suggesting that these dogs can be (but not always) more difficult to train – though there are reasons for it.
+In fact, there’s “evidence” suggesting that these dogs can be (but not always) more difficult to train.
+And yes, there are reasons for it.

 The list of smartest dog breeds was developed by a pHD and canine psychologist, named Stanley Coren.
 And while dog intelligence can be fairly subjective, thus extremely difficult to measure, Coren evaluated one specific component of dog IQ.

-The smartest dog breeds list was based on obedience & working intelligence only.
+The smartest dog breeds list was based on “obedience & working intelligence.”
 That is, based on how fast a dog learns new commands and the success rate that the dog will obey the known command on the first attempt.